-Steven Geigle, M.A., CET, CSHM, has developed these high quality online courses to help educate safety professionals around the world.
+We have developed these high quality online courses to help educate employees and safety professionals around the world.
 Take a look at the various options below to determine your training plan and then start training by clicking on a course title.
-It's that simple.
-No username or password is required, because it's free!

-Five modules.
 This course is designed to introduce fundamental safety concepts for new hire or existing employees.
 Every business or organization should provide safety and health training for their employees.
 This course emphasizes hazard identification, avoidance, and control.
 Subjects include: introduction to OSHA, employee rights, hazard identification and awareness, fall protection, basic ergonomics, electrical safety basics, hierarchy of hazard controls, personal protective equipment, and emergency action plans.

 Students who require an advanced understanding of how to develop and manage an ECP should take course 755 Bloodborne Pathogens Program Management.

 Many companies today maintain reactive safety and health management systems that frankly don't work.
 Learn how to develop an effective proactive safety management system using time-tested methods that have proven successful in all organizations.
 This course discusses eight critical elements of a successful profit center safety management system.
 Subjects include: top management commitment, labor and management accountability, maximizing employee involvement, effective communications, hazard identification and analysis, taking corrective actions, making system improvements, incident/accident investigation, and continuous safety improvement.